awsugblr/awsugblr/src/pages/blog/2019-08-05-aws-community-day-bengaluru-2019-the-makeover.md

 * **Hosts for 4 Tracks**\
   Sathyajith, Prashanth, Runcy & Myself took up the hosting the four tracks respectively along with 2 additional volunteers for each track and it was a great experience for me to write the emcee script for the event.
 * [Konfhub Technologies](https://konfhub.com/), **the Ticketing Partner**\
-  Great effort from whole KonfHub team for the great work behind the scenes in ticketing and on the day of the event for the best registration experience and developing the sponsorship app in record time.
+  Kudos to the whole KonfHub team for the great work behind the scenes in ticketing and on the day of the event for the best registration experience and developing the sponsorship app in record time.
 * Sathyajith again did wonders with integration
-  * Zapier plans for Konfhub ticket sales integration with awsugblr.slack.com slack channel.
+  * Zapier pro plan for Konfhub ticket sales integration with awsugblr.slack.com slack channel.
 Every 50th & 100th ticket sale was a celebration.
   * Buffer pro plan for sending feeds to awsugblr social media
 * [WOne Creations Private Limited](https://www.facebook.com/Wonecreations/) for the ideation, production and execution of events and experiences.
 * AWS Community Hero / Hotstar Hero [Gaurav Kamboj ](https://www.linkedin.com/in/gauravkamboj/)was our one man army in the social media team on the Community Day!